agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 After adding a dependency, all its rules, data fields, and data types are accessible from the root module.
 The root module can call dependency rules.

 Dependencies can also be used to call a specific rule from another project that have a similar structure or similar approach to rules model naming, for example, datatype table naming or using rules with the same or similar signature.
-To add a dependency rule, uses the following syntax:
+To add a dependency rule, use the following syntax:

 ```
 `Project`.tableName()
 `Project/module`.tableName()
 ```

+`Project/module`.tableName() must be used if the table name is not unique among the modules.

 ![](ref_guide_images/950b982ad646f2db2bbf49c9feac05e7.jpeg)